 About 7500 years ago a series of sand bars or barrier islands developed along the coast off Formby Point, resulting

-in an intertidal lagoon between them and the shore.
-For 3000 years, animals, birds and people left their tracks
+in the formation of an intertidal lagoon between them and the shore.
+For 3000 years, animals, birds and people

-along the muddy shoreline.
-Some were baked hard by the sun, each tide covering them with a thin layer of sand and silt.
+left their tracks along the muddy shoreline.
+Some were baked hard by the sun, each tide covering them with a thin layer of

+sand and silt.
 Then about 4500 years ago the shoreline moved westwards, sealing in everything.
-But now coastal erosion is uncovering
+But now coastal

 And how did I become involved?
 I had first heard of these mysterious

 cattle hoofprints in 1985, but I could never find them on my occasional visits to the beach.
 Then, in 1988, along came